Angela loves history and feels it is essential to our future to know the past—or else we're destined to repeat it.

 Once they escaped, the crew elected Lowther as their new captain.
 Wanting a more prosperous and free life, they decided to venture the seas as pirates.
 With a new mission, they renamed the ship Delivery.
 As was a custom for pirates, they wrote up a new list of rules, referred to as the Articles or Code of Conduct.
 George Lowther's articles have been priceless for historians, as they are one of the few documents from pirates that are still around today.

-He was a very active and "successful" pirate terrorizing the Caribbeans and Grand Cayman Islands.
-His days as a pirate ended when they decided to dock to repair the ship on the shore of Blanquilla Island in what is currently part of Venezuela and were spotted by a merchant ship.
-This caused Lowther and his crew to scatter.
-Although Lowther was never accounted for, many suspect he may have shot himself to avoid imprisonment by his captors.
+Lowther was a very active and "successful" pirate terrorizing the Caribbeans and Grand Cayman Islands.
+His days as a pirate ended when they decided to dock to repair the ship.
+While on the shore of Blanquilla Island, currently part of Venezuela, they were spotted by a merchant ship, causing George and his crew to scatter.
+Lowther was never accounted for, although many historians suspect he may have shot himself to avoid imprisonment by his captors.

 - The Captain is to have two full Shares.
 The master gets one and a half share; the doctor, gunner, mate, and boatswain receive one and a quarter share.

 - If a person is found guilty of any unlawful weapon, of striking or abusing another shall receive the punishment that the Captain or majority finds fit.